reactjs/react.dev/beta/src/content/reference/react/useCallback.md

 You've noticed that toggling the `theme` prop freezes the app for a moment, but if you remove `<ShippingForm />` from your JSX, it feels fast.
 This tells you that it's worth trying to optimize the `ShippingForm` component.

 **By default, when a component re-renders, React re-renders all of its children recursively.** This is why, when `ProductPage` re-renders with a different `theme`, the `ShippingForm` component *also* re-renders.
 This is fine for components that don't require much calculation to re-render.
-But if you've verified that a re-render is slow, you can tell `ShippingForm` to skip re-rendering when its props are the same as on last render by wrapping it in [`memo`:](/reference/react/memo)
+But if you verified a re-render is slow, you can tell `ShippingForm` to skip re-rendering when its props are the same as on last render by wrapping it in [`memo`:](/reference/react/memo)

 ```js {3,5}
 import { memo } from 'react';